Mick Foley: Hall of Famer and various appearances (2013−2016)

 On January 11, 2013, WWE.com announced that Foley would be inducted into the WWE Hall of Fame class of 2013 by his longtime friend Terry Funk.
 The official announcement was made on the 20th Anniversary of Raw on January 14.
 At the February 26 taping of Saturday Morning Slam (that aired March 16), Foley was named as the new general manager for the show.
-He left the position in May 2013 when the show was canceled Foley returned on April 22 episode of Raw to confront Ryback until he was saved by John Cena.
+Foley returned on April 22 episode of Raw to confront Ryback until he was saved by John Cena.
 Foley appeared as part of the Extreme Rules post-show to provide an analysis.
 On the December 18 episode of Main Event he appeared As 'Foley Claus', helping The Miz defeat Curtis Axel.
 In April 2014, Foley didn't re-sign his Legends contract with WWE.

-On the October 20, 2014 episode of Raw, Foley returned during a segment with Dean Ambrose and Seth Rollins where he discussed the cases of their match at Hell in a Cell.
+On the October 20, 2014, episode of Raw, Foley returned during a segment with Dean Ambrose and Seth Rollins where he discussed the cases of their match at Hell in a Cell.
 Throughout December 2014, Foley appeared in segments on Raw as Saint Mick alongside his daughter Noelle.
 In 2015, Foley appeared at SummerSlam, where he kicked off the event with host Jon Stewart.
 Foley returned to Raw on March 14, 2016, in a backstage segment with Dean Ambrose, in which he gave him a pep talk for his upcoming WrestleMania 32 match against Brock Lesnar and a passing of the torch in the form of his iconic barbed wire baseball bat, "Barbie".
 On April 3, 2016, at WrestleMania 32, Foley returned in-ring alongside Shawn Michaels and Stone Cold Steve Austin in a post-match interruption where the trio of Hall of Famers took on The League of Nations after they had defeated The New Day and proclaimed "No three people can ever defeat us."
 Foley brought out Mr. Socko and executed the Mandible Claw two times during the fight, once on Sheamus and once on King Barrett.
 The latter was part of a three-way finishing move sequence where Barrett was first hit with Sweet Chin Music by Shawn Michaels, staggered and fell into Mr. Socko, and finally hit with a Stone Cold Stunner.